ess-dmsc/nexus-constructor/README.md

 [this (open access) paper](https://iopscience.iop.org/article/10.1088/1748-0221/13/10/T10001) for more information on the ESS software.

-Currently tested on Windows 10, Ubuntu 18.04/19.10 and CentOS 7, it should also work on other Linux distributions.
+The NeXus Constructor should work on MacOS, Linux and Windows; however, none of the current developers use Windows, so occasionally there are issues on Windows - if you find one then please let us know!

 ### Installing dependencies

 Binary packages for release versions can be downloaded on the [releases page](https://github.com/ess-dmsc/nexus-constructor/releases), or to run the latest development version please follow the instructions below.

-Python 3.6 or greater is required. https://www.python.org/downloads/
+Python 3.8 or greater is required. https://www.python.org/downloads/

 It is **HIGHLY** recommended that a virtual environment is created for running the nexus-constructor.